devopsenggineer/hello-world/README.md

      ls -ltrs /opt/apache-tomcat-8.5.65/webapps/

-17. Now make any changes in this repo and commit code changes, jenkins will trigger CI-CD process.
+17. Now if you make any changes in this repo and commit code changes, jenkins will trigger CI-CD process.